6 Tips for Landscaping Around a New Pool

 - Keep it simple.
 Often, landscaping can overwhelm the simple beauty of a well-designed pool.
 Save time and money with a minimalist approach in the pool area.
 A few carefully placed plants and hardscaping elements can look as nice as a lush poolside garden.

-When you invest in an inground or above ground pool, landscaping can really set your pool apart.
+When you invest in a pool, landscaping can really set your pool apart.
 Use these tips to finish your pool, and create a sanctuary you can enjoy year after year.